 ## Routing

-With SvelteKit filesystem-based routing, anything inside `src/routes` will be compiled to a page and accessible via its path.
+With SvelteKit's filesystem-based routing, anything inside `src/routes` directory will be compiled to a page and accessible via its path.

-I added Index (Home), About, Uses, Blog and Draws pages in my website.
-Blog Page was also divided into post, notes and slides:
+On my website, I have added pages for Index (Home), About, Uses, Blog, and Draws.
+The Blog page is further divided into post, notes and slides:

 ```bash